-Best PlayStation 4 Games to Play with your Partner this Valentine's Day
+Grab one of these co-op games for your PS4 to play with your Valentine

-Valentine's Day isn't just about getting that perfect gift for your sweet crush or significant other — it's also about spending some real quality time with them.
-More and more, gamer couples are choosing to do that by playing co-op games.
-It makes for the perfect date night, with most co-op games requiring teamwork and communication for success.
-It'll bring you two closer and you'll have loads of fun doing it.
+Valentine's Day isn't just about getting that perfect gift for your sweet crush or significant other — it's also about spending some real quality time.
+More and more, gamer couples are choosing to do just that by playing co-op games.
+It makes for the perfect date night, with most requiring teamwork and communication for success.
+It'll bring you two closer, and you'll have loads of fun.
 Need some ideas?
-These PlayStation 4 games are great places to start.
+These PlayStation 4 Valentine's Day video games are great places to start.

 Overcooked!
 2

-Work together to run one of the most hectic kitchens you'll ever see in this co-op game that supports up to four players.
+Work together to run one of the most hectic kitchens you'll ever see in this co-op game that supports four players.
 The orders fly in fast, and you'll need to work with your partner and establish an efficient system to handle it all.

 Don't Starve Together